Archives Live: Windrush 75

 Black people have lived in Britain for over two thousand years.
 Some came to Britain with the Roman invasion in 43 CE and they became an important part of British society throughout the medieval ages and beyond.
 Evidence shows that Black people joined the armed forces, married in parish churches, made significant contributions to art and writing, and resisted and challenged the repressive laws of the day.
 We cannot tell the history of Britain without including their stories.

 In the early years of the First World War, many Caribbean men bought tickets to sail to Britain to join the army.
 The British West Indies Regiment was created, playing an important role in the conflict.
 Men from Nigeria, the Gold Coast, Sierra Leone, the Gambia and other parts of Africa, also fought for Britain.
 At the end of the war, many African and Caribbean soldiers decided to stay in Britain to make it their permanent home.
-Race riots broke out in parts of the country during the early months of 1919, as some white communities blamed black people for the shortage of work and housing caused by the war.
+Race riots broke out in parts of the country during the early months of 1919, as some white communities blamed Black people for the shortage of work and housing caused by the war.

-The arrival of the ship ‘Empire Windrush’ is often seen as the start of this migration of Caribbean migrants from countries including Jamaica; Bermuda and Trinidad seeking jobs and a better life in this country.
+The arrival of the ship ‘Empire Windrush’ is often seen as the start of this migration of Caribbean migrants from countries including Jamaica, Barbados and Trinidad seeking jobs and a better life in this country.
 Jamaica for example, had high unemployment and a recent hurricane had caused huge damage.
 However, it is also important to remember that there were earlier lesser-known ships that carried post-war migrants from the Caribbean.
 Find out about these other ships in this National Archives blog post.

 News reels often show Caribbean arrivals being welcomed warmly, however documents at The National Archives show the negative response from some people in government to the arrival of people from the Caribbean.
 This contrasted with attitudes towards white migrants from British colonies.
 Arrivals from the Caribbean were viewed differently because of the colour of their skin.